flakzilla/cr2020-TRIAC-mod/README.md

 [Rear Detail](img/board_rear.jpg?raw=true)

 ## Summary
 This project is a dirt cheap PCB that makes it easier to install the TRIAC mod into a CR-2020.
-A complete BOM, example photos, and a hookup diagram are provided.
+A complete BOM, example photos, and a hookup diagram are included.

 The KiCAD project files are available for download from this repository ([direct link](https://github.com/flakzilla/cr2020-TRIAC-mod/tree/main/CR-2020%20TRIAC%20power%20switch%20mod)).

 ### What is the TRIAC mod?
-The TRIAC mod is a way to extend the life of power switches that become damaged over time due to arcing.
-With the mod installed, a solid state TRIAC device is used to switch power electronically, and the mechanical power switch is rewired to activate the TRIAC at low current.
+The TRIAC mod is a way to extend the life of power switches with contacts that become damaged over time due to arcing.
+With the mod installed, a solid state TRIAC device is used to switch power electronically, and the power switch itself is rewired to activate the TRIAC at low current.
 Since the power switch doesn't have to pass high current in this configuration, the contacts won't arc as much during actuation, and the switch will last a lot longer.

 Read up on these AK threads to learn more:
 * https://www.audiokarma.org/forums/index.php?threads/yamaha-cr-2020-power-switch-failed-on.919979/